Land-Use Solutions

 Because transportation and land use are so intertwined, often the best and least expensive solution to a transportation problem is a solution that incorporates broader land-use issues.

-Rather than continually widening roads, employing land-use strategies can reduce the need to drive.
-These strategies include zoning that allows destinations to be closer together, building “Complete Streets” that accommodate other modes of transportation and providing linkages between properties and neighborhoods so that local traffic isn’t forced onto the “main” road for every trip.
+Rather than continually building or widening roads, employing smart land-use strategies can reduce the need to drive.
+These strategies include zoning that allows destinations to be closer together, building “Complete Streets” that accommodate other modes of transportation besides cars, and providing better linkages between properties and neighborhoods so that local traffic isn’t forced onto the “main” road for every trip.

 Simply adding capacity to roads to address congestion creates a vicious cycle that ultimately leads to more congestion.
-While capacity expansion is necessary and useful in certain instances to relieve bottlenecks and improve safety, transportation planners should look first to the larger land-use issues surrounding the given problem and incorporate these issues into the solution.
+To alleviate congestion, transportation planners should look first to the larger land-use issues surrounding the given problem and address these issues in the solution.

 New Jersey has 243 transit facilities, ranging from small single-track stations to major multi-line hubs.
 The unique characteristics of each station, of its immediate neighborhood, and of its surrounding municipality mean that a wide variety of development strategies should be brought to bear in order to maximize each location’s potential.
 This report shows how data assembled by New Jersey Future can be used to make decisions on how to target various kinds of transit-oriented development efforts.
 September 2012.